chef-boneyard/chef-web-docs-2016/includes_server_backup_restore/includes_server_backup_restore_locations_backup.rst

 .. code-block:: bash

-   $ /opt/opscode/embedded/bin/pg_dumpall -c | gzip --fast > postgresql-dump.gz
+   $ /opt/opscode/embedded/bin/pg_dumpall | gzip --fast > postgresql-dump.gz

 and then synchronize to make sure that all of the data is present on-disk: